edgeworx/docs/content/en/docs/cloud/apps/_index.md

 ---
-title : "Apps"
+title : "Building Darcy Apps"
-weight: 40
+weight: 500
+linkTitle: "Dupe-mpved to apps"
 ---

 Darcy connects to your applications to interact and share data.
 Applications can be configured in